biovoxxel/bv3dbox/index.md

 ---

 ### Label Splitter
-The label splitter is the equivalent of a watershedding function for binary images.
-It will take a binary image as input and separate objects according to the following methods.
+The label splitter is the equivalent of a watershedding function for binary images or images containing labeld objects already.
+It will separate objects according to the following methods.
 The output image will be displayed as consecutive intensity labels (intensity = identifier).
 This is the last part of the [Voronoi Threshold Labeler](Voronoi Threshold Labeler) processing.

 Methods: